Government procurement legislation exists for the Australian Commonwealth government, state and territory governments, and local governments.

 Tender terms usually require tenderers, to avoid an actual or apparent conflict of interest arising, to promptly report any such conflict and to comply with any directions issued for how the conflict is handled.

 Defence procurements and PPPs usually contain more detailed terms for handling conflicts of interest.
 Procurement terms will typically contain a prohibition on improper assistance, and on a bidder using recently departed customer personnel or a contractor who may have been involved with the project.
-What is an actual or apparent conflict of interest is, is typically left as a matter for the judgement of the customer.
+What is an actual or apparent conflict of interest is typically left as a matter for the judgement of the customer.

 iii Foreign suppliers